bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 * Summarize the results with a written report
 ---

 The primary goal of my project is to teach a CNN to drive a car arcade-style in a simulator.
 The simulator has two modes: training and autonomous.
 For training mode, the sensors output a video stream and records the values of steering angle, speed, throttle, and brake.
 Due to the many interesting features of the track (sharp turns, road textures, road borders, etc.), it is crucial to collect solid training data to ensure a successful model for this project.
 For autonomous mode, the end to end deep learning model processes image data from its sensors and makes a single prediction for the steering angle.
 This actually turns out to be a regression network instead of a classification network, since the output layer of the model outputs a single node (steering angle).
-The vehicle is equipped with 3 front-facing sensors located in the center and on both sides.
-Here is a set of example images from the car’s point of view at one instant in time on the training track:
+The vehicle is equipped with 3 front-facing sensors located in the center and both sides.
+Here is a set of recorded images from the car’s point of view at one instant in time:

 ![alt text][image02]